yasingunaydiin/yasingunaydiin/README.md

 # Introduction

-  - 🔭 Translator and Junior Front-End Developer
+  - 🔭 Translator and Front-End Developer
   - 📫 email: y.gunaydinmail@gmail.com

 Translator and Junior Front-End Developer with passion and a dream.